MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/ask-copilot.md

 > - [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]
 > - This preview feature doesn't support non-English language input.
 > - This feature will be available for preview in the United States only.
-> - To understand the capabilities and limitations of this feature, see ...
+> - To understand the capabilities and limitations of this feature, see [FAQ for Copilot for design studio](../faqs-design-studio.md).

 ## Prerequisites